-HIV drugs are designed to keep your viral load under control by preventing the virus from reproducing (or making copies of itself).
-Sometimes HIV changes, or mutates as it makes copies of itself.
+HIV drugs are designed to keep the amount of HIV virus in your body under control by preventing it from reproducing (or making copies of itself).
+Sometimes the HIV virus changes, or mutates, as it makes copies of itself.
 These changes may allow the virus to overcome the effects of a drug and keep reproducing.
 When this happens, we say that HIV has developed resistance to that drug.

-After infecting a CD4 cell (disease-fighting white blood cell), HIV makes many new copies of itself that infect other CD4 cells.
+After infecting a CD4 cell (disease-fighting white blood cell), HIV makes many new copies of itself; these copies then infect other CD4 cells.
 This process happens very quickly -- HIV can make billions of new viruses every day.
 When making new viruses, HIV must copy its genetic information.
 Copying happens so fast that mistakes are made.
 These mistakes are called mutations, and they occur randomly.

 Some mutations are harmless.
 They produce weak viruses that cannot infect other CD4 cells.
 Other mutations can cause big problems -- they allow the virus to reproduce even when it is exposed to certain HIV drugs.
 If a drug does not work against a mutated virus, that virus will reproduce rapidly.
-This causes your viral load to go up, and it may be necessary to change drugs to get HIV back under control.
+This causes the amount of HIV in your blood (your viral load) to go up, and it may be necessary to change drugs to get HIV back under control.

-Cross-resistance happens when certain mutations cause resistance not just to one drug, but to an entire class of drugs.
-There are five classes of HIV drugs:
+Cross-resistance happens when certain mutations cause resistance not just to one drug, but to an entire class (type) of drugs.
+There are six classes of HIV drugs:

 Cross-resistance is more likely to happen in some classes than others.
 For example, resistance to the NRTI Retrovir also causes resistance to many of the other NRTIs.
 Resistance to one NNRTI also leads to resistance to most of the other NNRTIs.
 This may limit your choices when it is time to pick a new combination of HIV drugs.

-If you are starting a treatment regimen for the first time, it is important to ask your health care provider about alternatives (a "plan B") in case the current regimen does not work for you.
+If you are starting a treatment regimen (combination of HIV medications) for the first time, it is important to ask your health care provider about additional options in case the current regimen does not work for you.
 Thinking ahead will help to ensure that you have several good drug choices in the future.

 The best way to tell if you have drug resistance is to have regular viral load tests.
 If your HIV drugs are working well to control your virus, your viral load should be "undetectable" -- so low that the test cannot detect any virus in your blood.
 If you are taking HIV drugs and your viral load does not become undetectable or goes up after you have been taking the drugs for a while, your virus may have developed drug resistance.

 If this happens, it is important that you have a drug resistance test.
-These tests can help you and your health care provider determine if your virus has become resistant to the HIV drugs you are taking and pick new drugs that will work better.
+These tests can help you and your health care provider determine which HIV drugs will work for you.